-The Exploration Place is currently: meeting the needs of the region as a gathering place for Indigenous and non-Indigenous people; building support and meaningful relationships with Indigenous communities; leading reconciliation; and acting as a repository for local and regional history and Indigenous artifacts.
+The Exploration Place is currently: meeting the needs of the region as a gathering place for Indigenous and non-Indigenous people; building support and meaningful relationships with Indigenous communities; leading reconciliation; and acting as a repository for location in regionation history and Indigenous artifacts.
 Additionally, The Exploration Place is seen as "a leader in reconciliation."